Cuban Bombshell Cindy Prado Flaunts Bronze Cleavage & Abs In A Tight White Top

 Cuban model Cindy Prado took to Instagram on Monday to delight her audience with a series of snaps that showed off her gym-honed figure.

-The post was added to Cindy’s page on October 5 and the first photo captured Cindy posed in front of a wood fence with a ton of greenery.
+The post was added to Cindy’s page on October 5 and the first photo captured Cindy posed in front of a wooden fence surrounded by lots of greenery.
 A geotag in the update indicated that she was in Miami, Florida.
-She stood with her chest facing toward the camera and tucked both hands into the pockets of her pants as she gazed into the camera with her lips slightly parted.
+She stood with her chest facing the camera and tucked both hands into the pockets of her pants as she gazed into the camera with her lips slightly parted.

 The second image in the series offered a glimpse of Cindy’s entire outfit, which she shared was from Fashion Nova.
-Cindy stood in front of the same wood fence, popping her hip to the side and striking a confident pose as she worked it for the camera.
+Cindy stood in front of the same fence, popping her hip to the side and striking a confident pose as she worked it for the camera.
 She opted for an all-white outfit that perfectly suited her frame.

 On her upper half, Cindy wore a white top that was tight on her body.
-The garment featured a deep V-neckline that was lined with gold rhinestones, and it helped to highlight her killer cleavage.
-It had a cropped cut that stretched across her ribs, offering a tease of her taut tummy.
+The garment featured a deep V-neckline that was lined with gold snaps, which she left undone, highlighting her killer cleavage.
+It had a cropped cut that stretched across her ribs, offering a glimpse of her taut tummy.

 Cindy sported a pair of chic bottoms that made a statement.
 The pants were worn high on her waist, highlighting her tiny midsection and hourglass silhouette.
-It had two silver buttons that held the sides together, and the piece fit snugly on her thighs.
-The bottoms proceeded to flare out, grazing the ground while still offereing a tease of her strappy heels.
+The garment had two silver buttons that held the sides together.
+The bottoms fit snugly on her thighs then proceeded to flare out, grazing the ground while still providing a view of her strappy heels.

 The remaining photos captured Cindy posing at different angles while clad in the same outfit.
-The model added several accessories to her Monday afternoon look, including a chunky gold necklace on her collar.
-Cindy also rocked a set of bracelets on either wrist to match and wore a beige purse over her right shoulder.
-To complete her look, she sported a pair of trendy oval sunglasses to shield her eyes from the sun.
+The model added several accessories to her Monday afternoon look, including a chunky gold necklace.
+Cindy also rocked a set of bracelets on either wrist and slung a beige purse over her right shoulder.
+To complete her look, she sported a pair of trendy, oval sunglasses.

-Cindy styled her long, blond locks with a few loose waves that fell over her shoulders and back.
-The post has proven to be popular, earning over 16,000 likes and 200-plus comments in two hours.
+Cindy styled her long, blond locks with a few loose waves that fell over her shoulders and down her back.
+The post has proven to be popular, earning over 16,000 likes and 200-plus comments in just two hours.

 “Dashing and stylish gorgeous,” one follower gushed, adding a series of flame emoji to the end of their comment.